Do you want to rock the boat? One way is to make art!

 Rocking The Boat May Mean A Fight

-HSPs are natural although often inadvertent boat rockers.
-Being compassionate and empathetic are two reasons – they are culturally different values.
-Being creative and energy aware are others because these characteristics are not present in everyone.
-Our very natures, being different from non-HSPs, cause us to create conflict just by being ourselves.
-However, it takes more than creating conflict to rock the boat or tip it over – in other words, to create lasting change.
+Sensitive people are natural although often inadvertent boat rockers.
+Being compassionate and empathetic are two culturally different values.
+Being creative and energy aware are others because these characteristics are not present in everyone or honored widely.
+Our very natures, being different from non-sensitives, cause us to create conflict just by being ourselves. .

-Seriously rocking the boat takes sustained work and focus, something that HSPs may not be good at because of our tendency to be overstimulated and therefore have our attention fragmented.
+The challenge for sensitive people can be the focus required to sustain long-term change.
+Seriously rocking the boat takes sustained work and focus, something that may be challenging because of our tendency to be overstimulated and therefore have our attention fragmented.
 Serious boat rocking also may mean a fight although I mean fight in the sense of constructive engagement.
 To create any lasting change the old and new engage in a struggle over the merits of their positions and contributions.
-The necessity for change, the comfort of the old and the dangers of complacency, the skills that we know and the ones we have yet to learn all are weighed as we decide how to move forward into something new.
+The necessity for change, the comfort of the old, the dangers of complacency, the skills that we know and the ones we have yet to learn all are weighed as we decide how to move forward into something new.

 It is only in the struggle that the merits can be known, and strengths and weaknesses of anything assessed.

-Bringing our hearts, sensitivity, creativity and seriousness to change gives HSPs the potential to be great agents of change.
-We need change and we need HSPs to embrace it and become part of leading it.
+Bringing our hearts, sensitivity, creativity and seriousness to change gives sensitive people the potential to be great agents of change.
+We need change and we need sensitive people to embrace it and become part of leading it.